seanriceaz/seanriceaz.github.io/_posts/2016-11-9-heuristic-4-wayfinding.markdown

 <figure class="img-right width-400"><img  src="/media/2016/11/hamburger-menu.gif" alt="Example of a hamburger menu opening">
 <figcaption><a href="http://www.itsnicethat.com/">It's nice that</a> has a rather extensive hamburger menu.</figcaption>
 </figure>
 Hamburger menus are a junk-drawer approach to site and app navigation.
-They're not necessarily _wrong_ to use, but they they should only be a last-resort or a backup plan for better navigation patterns.
+They're not necessarily _wrong_ to use, but they should only be a last-resort or a backup plan for better navigation patterns.

 The hamburger menu is discussed at length by others, so I won't get into the details here.